 To externally test these findings, we evaluated a distinct dataset of genetically diverse mice, the BXD mouse collection.
 In a secondary data analysis using data in [10], we replicated this finding, showing a cross-sectional association between cholesterol and calcium levels after adjusting for sex differences.
 Similar to the data from the diversity outbred mice, we estimate a 14.8 +/- 5.1 mg/dL increase in cholesterol was observed for every 1 mg/dL increase in calcium (p=0.005).
 In the smaller BXD dataset there appeared to be a stronger relationship in male mice (Spearman’s rho=0.393 p=0.018, n=36 strains) than female mice (rho=0.269; p=0.297, n=17 strains), but in multivariate modelling there was no significant modifying effect of sex (p=0.178), likely due to the relatively small number of female strains.

-In the diversity outbred mice, serum calcium levels are not significantly altered by sex (p=0.59), and only modestly increased by HFHS diets (0.30 +/- 0.07 mg/dL; p=5.1 x 10-5; Supplementary Figure 2A).
+In the diversity outbred mice, serum calcium levels are not significantly altered by sex (p=0.59), and only modestly increased by HFHS diets (0.30 +/- 0.07 mg/dL; p=5.1 x 10-5; Supplementary Figure 2C).
 Since calcium is normally tightly controlled by homeostatic mechanisms regulating calcium absorption and bone remodeling, we tested whether bone mineral content and density in these mice was associated with cholesterol levels.
-As shown in Supplementary Figure 2B and C, there was no evidence of an association between bone mass or density measured at 21 weeks and cholesterol levels measured at 19 weeks (p=0.93 and 0.90 respectively) in the diversity outbred dataset.
+As shown in Supplementary Figure 2D and E, there was no evidence of an association between bone mass or density measured at 21 weeks and cholesterol levels measured at 19 weeks (p=0.93 and 0.90 respectively) in the diversity outbred dataset.

 Conclusions

 In this study we report an association between calcium and cholesterol in two distinct mouse datasets.
 This relationship was similar across both sexes and over both normal chow and obesogenic high fat, high sucrose diets.
 We were not surprised that HFHS feeding raised cholesterol, as this has been widely observed in mice, rats, and humans.
 This is likely due to a combination of increased dietary cholesterol, triglycerides, and body fat in these mice.
 The calcium relationship with cholesterol that was identified here is a unique observation in mice.
-As the magnitude of elevations of cholesterol and calcium from HFHS diet were similar, and because diet did not alter calcium levels, it is possible that calcium and diet are independent predictors of cholesterol homeostasis.
+As the magnitude of elevations of cholesterol and calcium from HFHS diet were similar, and because diet did not substantially alter calcium levels, it is possible that calcium and diet are independent predictors of cholesterol homeostasis.
 The finding that the calcium-cholesterol association is largely independent of sex, diets or triglyceride levels suggests that serum calcium may represent a novel biomarker of dysfunctional cholesterol homeostasis and may point to novel mechanisms by which cholesterol could be controlled.

 To our knowledge this is the first demonstration of an association between serum calcium and cholesterol in rodents.
-That being said, several large cross-sectional studies have consistently demonstrated a correlation between serum calcium and cholesterol in multiple populations [17–30].
-In addition, calcium is also a longitudinal predictor of cardiovascular events in humans independent of BMI or blood pressure [19,30–36].
+That being said, several large cross-sectional studies have consistently demonstrated a correlation between serum calcium and cholesterol in multiple populations [19–32].
+In addition, calcium is also a longitudinal predictor of cardiovascular events in humans independent of BMI or blood pressure [21,32–37].
+A meta-analysis of these associations show that an increase of one standard deviation of serum calcium is associated with an eight percent increased risk of subsequent cardiovascular events [38].
+These data are consistent with the hypothesis that the calcium-cholesterol relationship we report here in mice is concordant with increased cardiovascular risk.